Skip to main content

 3) Teething problems

-A lack of skilled DevOps engineers and specialists has resulted from the increased adoption of DevOps.
+The increased adoption of DevOps has resulted in a lack of skilled DevOps engineers and specialists.
 As a result, corporations are frequently forced to hire inexperienced workers or consultants as they scramble to integrate DevOps solutions in the initial phase.
 Unfortunately, this hotchpotch execution leads to software issues and quality degradation.

 Useful link: Future of DevOps: Top 6 DevOps Trends in 2022 and Beyond